 Honour your feelings – the fear, the anxiety, the pain, the grief, the uncertainty.
 Reach out and talk to a family member, friend, counselor, minister.
 Journal your thoughts or simply pray.
 Welcome in the angels and departed loved ones that surround you to give you the strength and courage to keep going.

 And go easy on yourself.
-Some days will be all about basic survival – just getting through – while others may be full of motivation.
+Some days will be all about basic survival – just getting through and keeping you and your kids alive – while others may be full of motivation.
 Accept your energy as is, respect what your mind, body and spirit are asking of you and take this crazy situation one breath and one day at a time.

 The clarity will come and, despite the feelings that this year will never end, you will look back on this time with hindsight someday.